-Question: Can a time extension be granted for submission of the Statewide Evaluation Data Report?
+Question: Can a time extension be granted for submission of the Statewide Evaluation Report (SER)?

-Answer: We are unable to grant time extensions for submission of the Statewide Evaluation Data Report.
-Please be advised that scheduled grant payments will be withheld until the report is received and the data is cleared by our office.
+Answer: No. We are unable to grant time extensions for submission of the SER.
+Grant payments are withheld until the report is received and the data is cleared by our office.

 Question: Are all after school participants required to be reported, even if they only attended a few days of the program?

 Answer: Yes.
 Grantees are required to report all of their after school participants regardless of how many days they attended and what amount of data is available.Question: I have multiple schools in my grant.
 Do I need to submit a different SER for each school, or can I combine all of the schools into one report?

 Answer: Please list all of the sites covered by your grant on one spreadsheet.
 Do not separate each school’s data onto different tabs in the same spreadsheet.
 If you have an After School Education and Safety (ASES) and a 21st Century Community Learning Centers (CCLC) program grant, list all sites for both grants on the same spreadsheet and identify both grant identification numbers at the top.

 Statewide Student Identifier (SSID)

 Question: What if we do not have an SSID for a student?
 Can I leave that cell blank?

 Answer: SSIDs have been a state requirement for all public school students since 2005, you may not leave that cell blank.
 The evaluator uses the SSID to group data, so a 10-digit SSID must be listed for each student reported on the SER.
 Private school students are not required to have an SSID.
 The site must assign identification (ID) numbers instead to these students, and use the same ID numbers for each year they are reporting that student.
 For confidentiality reasons, PLEASE Do not list student names on this report.

 Program Intake Date (PID)